-ESID Lookup by Address
+ESID Lookup Tool

 Search and locate your ESID (also commonly styled as ESI-ID or ESI ID) by address using our free ERCOT ESID lookup tool.
 Enter the address of your Texas home or business to find your ESID.
-You can also search using an existing ESID to find its address.

 What is an ESID (ESI-ID)?